knative/docs/docs/admin/eventing/broker-configuration.md

     ```

 1. Configure the `spec.config` with the details of the ConfigMap that defines
-the backing channel for the broker class:
+the backing Channel for the Broker class:

     ```yaml
     apiVersion: eventing.knative.dev/v1